 Despite post-secondary institutions' efforts towards new diversity initiatives, adding new roles like a director of diversity to their teams, and striving to make campuses more inclusive, students with disabilities often continue to find themselves on the sidelines.

-NCES data showed 14 percent of American students in the 2018-2019 school year had a disability.
+NCES data showed 21 percent of undergraduate and 11 percent of post-baccalaureate American students in the 2019-2020 school year had a disability.
 And globally, it’s estimated that the number of individuals with disabilities ranges between ten and 20 percent of the population.

 Yet in our post-secondary institutions, nowhere near that many students with disabilities are graduating.